-Among the provisions of the international acts that prescribe the right to life of all human beings, it is explicitly stated that ''all human beings" have the ''right to life"496, which would imply that the human embryo/fetus as a human being is subject to the application of the aforementioned provisions.
-The Convention on the Rights of the Child defines a child in Article 1 as ''every human being below the age of eighteen years", and Article 6 stipulates that ''States Parties recognize that every child has the inherent right to life."497 The Convention on the Rights of the Child does not explicitly mention the unborn human being, but it does not exclude him.
-The Preamble of the Convention expressly refers to the Declaration on the Rights of the Child of the United Nations (1959), which states the need of children for special care and protection, ''including appropriate legal protection, before as well as after birth", which refers to the conclusion that an unborn human has the right to adequate protection before birth, which would primarily imply the right to life, because what protection is more important than that right, without which other rights do not exist?498
+Among the provisions of the international acts that prescribe the right to life of all human beings, it is explicitly stated that ''all human beings" have the ''right to life"503, which would imply that the human embryo/fetus as a human being is subject to the application of the aforementioned provisions.
+The Convention on the Rights of the Child defines a child in Article 1 as ''every human being below the age of eighteen years", and Article 6 stipulates that ''States Parties recognize that every child has the inherent right to life."504 The Convention on the Rights of the Child does not explicitly mention the unborn human being, but it does not exclude him.
+The Preamble of the Convention expressly refers to the Declaration on the Rights of the Child of the United Nations (1959), which states the need of children for special care and protection, ''including appropriate legal protection, before as well as after birth", which refers to the conclusion that an unborn human has the right to adequate protection before birth, which would primarily imply the right to life, because what protection is more important than that right, without which other rights do not exist?505

-International Covenant on Civil and Political Rights in Article 6, paragraph 5499 prohibits execution of the death penalty on a pregnant woman.
-The aforementioned "could also imply the unborn's right to life, which cannot be realized by the death of the mother, therefore this provision can be interpreted not only as a ban on the death penalty (for those born), but also as protection of unborn children from death caused by human actions."500 From the travaux préparatoires of the International Covenant on Civil and Political Rights, it is unequivocally determined that the main reason for Article 4 (now Article 6, paragraph 5) of the original text, which stated that the death penalty may not be carried out on a
+International Covenant on Civil and Political Rights in Article 6, paragraph 5506 prohibits execution of the death penalty on a pregnant woman.
+The aforementioned "could also imply the unborn's right to life, which cannot be realized by the death of the mother, therefore this provision can be interpreted not only as a ban on the death penalty (for those born), but also as protection of unborn children from death caused by human actions."507 From the travaux préparatoires of the International Covenant on Civil and Political Rights, it is unequivocally determined that the main reason for Article 4 (now Article 6, paragraph 5) of the original text, which stated that the death penalty may not be carried out on a pregnant woman, was to protect the life of the unborn human.508 This was confirmed by

-496 For example, Universal Declaration on Human Rights prescribes in Article 1 "All human beings are born free and equal in dignity and rights", and in Article 3 that "Everyone has the right to life, liberty and the security of person."
+503 For example, Universal Declaration on Human Rights prescribes in Article 1 "All human beings are born free and equal in dignity and rights", and in Article 3 that "Everyone has the right to life, liberty and the security of person."

-497 Official gazette SFRJ, No. 15/1990, Official Gazette, International contracts, No. 12/1993 and 20/1997.
-498 Cf. Hrabar, op. cit. note 446, p.
+504 Official gazette SFRJ, No. 15/1990, Official Gazette, International contracts, No. 12/1993 and 20/1997.

+505 Cf. Hrabar, op. cit. note 453, p.
 806. In the Declaration on the Rights of the Child of the United Nations (1959) states the need of children for special care and protection "including adequate legal protection, both before and after birth.
 An unborn child is guaranteed the right to growth, development and care before birth."

-499 International Covenant on Civil and Political Rights, Art.
+506 International Covenant on Civil and Political Rights, Art.
 6, par.
 5.